PrinsFrank/PrinsFrank.nl/_posts/2023-06-17-You-might-be-sending-random-people-your-users-data.md

 I am paying for these domain names every year out of my own pocket.
 That's also the reason that I stopped paying for the other 25 domains that got very minimal email traffic compared to these four remaining domain names.

-If you want to sponsor me you can do so using the bottom below on Github:
+If you want to sponsor me you can do so using the button below on Github:

 <iframe src="https://github.com/sponsors/PrinsFrank/button" title="Sponsor PrinsFrank" height="32" width="114" style="border: 0; border-radius: 6px;"></iframe>